brian832/brian832/README.md

 - 👋 Hi, I’m brian from Kenya and web developer.
-- 👀 I’m interested in web development and good in HTML, CSS and Js.
+- 👀 I’m interested in web development and good in HTML, CSS and still polishing skills on Js.
 - 🌱 I’m currently learning php and MySQL
-- im looking to collborate on anything frontend for now.
+- ~im looking to collborate on anything frontend for now.
 - 📫 Reach me through email at irungubrian6@gmail.com